kubevela/terraform-controller/hack/tool/backup_restore/README.md

 ## `restore`

-The main usage of the `restore` subcommand is to import an "outside" Terraform instance (maybe created by the terraform command line or managed by another terraform-controller before) to the terraform-controller in the target kubernetes without recreating the cloud resources.
+The main usage of the `restore` subcommand is to import an "outside" Terraform instance (maybe created by the terraform command line or managed by another terraform-controller before) to the terraform-controller in the target Kubernetes without recreating the cloud resources.

 To use the `restore` subcommand, you should: